svermeulen/lusc/README.md

 end
 ```

-For more complex examples please see the [lusc_luv tests here](https://github.com/svermeulen/lusc_luv/blob/main/gen/lusc_luv/tests/lusc_spec.lua).
+For more complex examples (eg. channels) please see the [lusc_luv tests here](https://github.com/svermeulen/lusc_luv/blob/main/gen/lusc_luv/tests/lusc_spec.lua).
 If you're able to read through each of those tests, and understand what's going on, then you're in great shape to use Lusc in your own projects.

 Running the examples
 ---